AndyYuen/simple-argo-example/README.md

 ![Kustomize Argo CD Application](images/kustomize-application.jpg "Kustomize Argo CD Application") Click on the application to see the applicatin details.
 ![Kustomize Argo CD Application Details](images/kustomize-application-details.jpg "Kustomize Argo CD Application Details") Notice that all the pods have a green heart, meaning everything is OK.
-There are 4 replicas of the kafka-sizing application with specific requests/limits for cpu and memory values that are different from the dev environment in the Helm example earlier.
+There are 4 replicas of the kafka-sizing application with specific requests/limits for cpu and memory values that are different from the dev environment.

 # 4. Utility Shell Scripts
 Three utility shell scripts have been provided for your convenience.